kidzik/event-detector/README.md

 ## Running

-Navigate to a directory with `.c3d` files you wish to annotate with Heel-Strike and Foot-Off events.
+Navigate Terminal or Command Prompt to a directory with `.c3d` files you wish to annotate with Heel-Strike and Foot-Off events.
 Then type

 ```bash
 event-detector [file-in.c3d] [file-out.c3d]